judajuded2012/Portuguese_banking_institution/README.md

-# Logestic-regression
+# Portuguese_banking_institution
-*.Project Introduction
+*Project Introduction
-*.In this project you will be provided with real world data which is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+*In this project you will be provided with real world data which is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.

 *The classification goal is to predict if the client will subscribe a term deposit (variable y).
 *.Good Start!